Pinewood Derby Rules

 WIDTH: The car width at the wheels may not be modified; it must be the same as the original kit.
 Width must not exceed 2 3/4".

 LENGTH: Overall length may not exceed 7".
 WHEELBASE: Wheelbase may not be modified; it must be the same as the official

 WHEELS: Wheels and axles must be as furnished in the official kit.
 NO washers, bushings, bearings or springs are allowed.
 Wheels may be sanded to remove the flashing only.
 NO reductions in width or diameter, or changes in shape are allowed.
-Four wheels must make contact with the track as assessed at inspection.
+The car must have 4 wheels at inspection.

 It is the Pack’s intention to create a fair and fun environment for all scouts with as level a playing field as possible and keeping the focus on craftsmanship and fun.
 If at any time during the derby wheels are determined to not be official BSA wheels or are otherwise non-compliant the rules committee will meet to determine the proper course of action.
 If, at the discretion of the rules committee, the car has not raced and there is sufficient time, wheel changes may be made by the scout and re-registered.
 If the car has raced in heats with non-compliant wheels the times for the car may be removed and the car may not be able to qualify for a speed trophy.
 The car will still be eligible for the other awards including best in show.
 The rules committee determination will be final.

 WEIGHT: The weight of the race-ready car must not exceed five (5.00) ounces as measured on the official scales.